Main funding principles

 Pursuant to the School Education Act (ustawa o systemie oświaty), within the school education system, learners in public and non-public schools for adults are entitled to maintenance-type financial support (school grants and school allowances) and incentive-type financial support (grants and scholarships for learning and sporting achievements, the Prime Minister's scholarships, scholarships awarded by the ministers responsible for school education and for culture and national heritage).
 They may receive such benefits until the completion of education, but only until they reach the age of 24.

-Financial support benefits are granted as a statutory task of local government units (LGUs) and are funded from their budgets.
+Local government units (LGUs) grant financial support benefits, funded from their budgets, as part of their statutory tasks.
 However, pursuant to the Act on the Financing of School Education Tasks (ustawa o finansowaniu zadań oświatowych), maintenance-type benefits are co-funded by a targeted (specific-purpose) State-budget grant.

 In accordance with the Act on the Promotion of Employment and Labour Market Institutions (ustawa o promocji zatrudnienia i instytucjach rynku pracy), aside from support to cover fees for training or a higher education programme and related costs, unemployed people may receive a scholarship-type grant from the Labour Fund for the duration of: